-As our clients grow and change, so do their business flows, processes, staff and structure.
-One of the best times to document these changes is during a software change or upgrade, then it continues to read and one of the most valuable services we offer to clients, is a Business Process Review.
+As our clients grow and change, so do their business flows, processes, staff, and structure.
+One of the best times to document these changes is during a software change or upgrade.
+One of the most valuable services we offer to clients is a Business Process Review.

-Sometimes this need comes from a desire to switch from another software into QuickBooks.
-Other times it arises from a staffing change, fraud or an audit that opened up areas of concern to a client accountant or other trusted professional.
+Sometimes this need comes from a desire to switch from another software to QuickBooks.
+Other times it arises from a staffing change, fraud, or an audit that opened up areas of concern to a client accountant or other trusted professional.

 - Human Resources

 In every process review that we’ve done, two things have happened: some people at the table are doing the same work as others; others at the table had no idea what their peers were doing.
 It gets every single process out in the open so that everyone knows who’s doing what.
 It also allows for streamlining – who is the most logical to handle a task?
 Who shouldn’t be involved?
 What paper pushing is happening that is a waste of time, money, payroll, and effort?

 The information gleaned from these sessions is very valuable to the business and streamlining saves both money and time.